JicoDotNet/Expense-Management-Bucket/README.md

 ## Project Status
 The project is currently in the `alpha` stage; active development is in progress.
-> This project was built and develop in early 2021.
+> This project was built and developed in early 2021.
 In January 2024 it is migrated from Azure DevOps to Github.